 Through immediate feedback and interactive elements, clear labeling, and calls to action, UI is meant to signal next steps, confirmations, and successes.
 Ultimately, it’s meant to encourage visitors to engage and eventually become customers.

-• Usability Aims for Ease of Use
+2. Usability vs UX – Aiming for Ease of Use

 Whitney Quesenbery, now Director of the Center for Civic Design, expanded the ISO 9241 standard definition beyond ease of use to the 5 E's of usability: effective, efficient, engaging, error-tolerant, and easy to learn.